top of page

 The Alcarez brothers—Ignacio and Mateo—were responsible for a level of pain and misery good and decent people could never comprehend.
 But Lucas understood it all too well—he’d lost the most important person in his world to people like them.

-Ignacio was the older of the two by three years, and was easy to recognizable, thanks to the deep scar bisecting his left eyebrow.
-Mateo was only five foot seven and was mean as a badger because of it.
+Ignacio was the older of them by three years and, thanks to the deep scar bisecting his left eyebrow, was easily recognizable.
+Mateo was only five feet six and mean as a badger because of it.
 The guy had a chip on his shoulder the size of a Mac truck.

 “Better enjoy those drinks while you can, boys,” he growled under his breath.

 He retired as a Warrant Officer Class 1, the equivalent of a Command Master Chief Petty Officer in the US Navy.
 Everyone knew those guys were the ones who really ran the Navy.
-He’d packed a couple of bags, moved to Colombia, and purchased this old building.
-He renovated it just enough to legally open a bar.
+After a much-decorated career, he’d packed a couple of bags, moved to Colombia, and purchased this old building.
+He’d renovated it just enough to obtain his license to open a bar.
 To say Felix embraced the seediness of the old place would be an understatement.
 He’d said it was a sure deterrent to the kind of people he grew up with.

-The only reason Lucas knew that much about the gruff old guy was because they’d gotten hammered one night and Felix had turned into a chatty Cathy.
+The only reason Lucas knew that much about the gruff old guy was because they’d gotten hammered one night and Felix had turned into quite the Chatty Cathy.
 Before that, other than a grunted word here and there, he’d only ever heard him talk to his adored British bulldog, Bully.

-Felix was the only person he’d ever spoken to about Norah.
-After hearing the details of what had happened to his wife, the man was willing to do whatever was necessary to support Lucas’s mission to rid the world of the people responsible.
+Felix was the only person he’d ever opened up to about Norah.
+After hearing the details of what had happened to his wife, the man was willing to do whatever was necessary to support his mission to rid the world of the people responsible.

 “They work for the Trianos.”
 Nothing more needed to be said.

 “Understood.”
-Felix was fully aware of the scourge of the Trianos.
+Felix was fully aware of the scourge of the Triano cartel.

 “What do you need me to do?”
 Felix continued to glance over at the two men as he wiped a wet rag over the spilled beer.